1938 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2. What makes a 1938 penny rare?

-Three factors drive premium values: mint mark (San Francisco being scarcest), preservation grade (MS67-MS68 being extremely rare), and original red copper color retention.
-Special varieties like proof coins (14,734 minted) and error coins with repunched mintmarks create additional collector demand and significantly higher market values.
+Three factors drive premium values: mint mark (San Francisco being the scarcest with only 15.18 million struck), preservation grade (MS67–MS68 is extremely rare with just a handful of certified examples across all mints), and original Red copper color (the RD designation).
+Special varieties like the Cameo Proof (approximately 400 survivors) and error coins with repunched mintmarks add further collector demand and higher prices.

 3. What is a 1938 penny made of?

-The 1938 wheat penny contains 95% copper with 5% tin and zinc, weighing 3.11 grams with a 19mm diameter.
+The 1938 wheat penny is 95% copper and 5% tin and zinc, weighing 3.11 grams with a 19mm diameter and a plain edge.
 This original pre-war composition gives the coin its distinctive reddish-brown appearance when new.
-The high copper content allows for natural color variation over time, from original red to brown patina, which directly impacts collector value and market desirability.
+The high copper content causes natural color change over decades — from original bright red to chocolate brown — which directly impacts collector value and market desirability.